amoghyermalkar123/harmonyDB/README.md

 ## Features

-- Key-value storage with B-tree indexing
+- Key-value storage with B+ tree for page management
 - Distributed consensus using Raft protocol
 - HTTP API for database operations
 - FIFO scheduling for request handling